Focaccia Flax Flatbread (Paleo with Vegan Option)

 Sounds like a good idea to get you and your family to eat more of this wonderfood, right?
 Well here's how!

-Gluten free folks need to take great care not to load up on refined starches for those do damage to their already compromised digestive systems.
+Gluten-free folks need to take great care not to load up on refined starches for those who do damage to their already compromised digestive systems.
 Alternatives like this are pleasing both to the palate and also healthy for your body.

 If you're not that familiar with flax seeds, there are two varieties–light and dark.
 The bread in the main photos here above was made with light seeds.